hugoalcalde/imperfect_trainings/reports/README.md

 > *experiments.*
 > Answer:

 From the Cookiecutter template, we have filled out MAKEFILE, README.md, data, models, pyproject.toml, reports, requirements.txt, tests, as well as the source code for the project.
 Additionally, we inserted a folder called fastapi, to run the deployment.
 Furthermore, a folder with the docker files was added.
 The docker file was used to build a virtual machine that runs the training later on in the cloud.
 Furthermore, we included dvc for data handling and git for code handling.
 Therefore the folders .dvc and .github were included as well.
 On top of that also the output of the trained models for wandb was included.
-We didnÄt use for instance the notebooks folder because we didn't use any notebooks.
+We didn't use for instance the notebooks folder because we didn't use any notebooks.

 ### Question 6